S-Corp Reasonable Compensation in 2026

 - Payments to non-shareholder employees for comparable work

-- Timing and manner of bonuses to shareholder-employees
+- Timing and manner of bonuses to key people

 - What comparable businesses pay for similar services